The Architecture of skowt.cc

 Three stores, each holding the thing it's best at.

 The relational data lives in Turso, which is hosted libSQL: an open-source fork of SQLite that adds a server you talk to over the network.
-That choice pays off twice later: search can be a virtual table in the same database rather than a separate service, and it's also the reason a naive session check hurts, because every read is a network round-trip rather than a local file seek.
+That choice matters twice later: search can be a virtual table in the same database rather than a separate service, and it's also the reason a naive session check hurts, because every read is a network round-trip rather than a local file seek.

 Upload Path#